Iowa doors swing open for Republicans eyeing White House run

 “It's going to take us all pulling together," he told a table of about 10 eating barbecue sandwiches, as he worked the dining room before the event.

-Pence was planning a summer trip to Iowa, though the date was not yet confirmed, a senior aide to the former vice president said.
+Pence was planning a summer trip to Iowa, though the date was not yet confirmed, a senior aide said.

 Notably missing from the Iowa travel schedule is Florida Gov. Ron DeSantis, among the most often mentioned rising national Republican figures in conversations with Iowa party activists this year.
 DeSantis' priority is running for reelection this year, aides said.